mmuratarat/mmuratarat.github.io/_pages/faq.md

 which is the probability density function of a chi-square random variable with $k$ degrees of freedom, shown as $\chi_{k}^{2}$.
 The mean of this distribution is $k$, i.e., $E(x) = k$ and its variance is $2k$.

+There are couple of transformations to and from Chi-square distribution.
+Let's look at them now.

 #### What is the central limit theorem?